jeremyabeard5/MSDS692/README.md

 These questions will be answered through the analysis that is conducted which involves the following:

+- Make everything lowercase (of course)
+- Remove all symbols and characters from the speech
 - Remove stopwords from each speech
 - Perform lemmatization on each speech
 - Consolidate speeches by president for per-president analyses